jacobduba/coms311/lecture-3-29.md

 The interval [u.d, u.f] is contained entirely within the interval [v.d, v.f] and u is a descendant of v in a dept-first tree.

-The interval [v.d, v.f] is contained entirely within the interval [u.d, u.f] and v is a descendant of u in a depth-frist tree.
+The interval [v.d, v.f] is contained entirely within the interval [u.d, u.f] and v is a descendant of u in a depth-first tree.

 ### Proof